vyomasystems-lab/riscv-ctb-challenge-hardware-sensei/challenge_level3/random_test/README.md

-# Level 3 - Directed Test (Given Design)
+# Level 3 - Random Test (Given Design)

-In this challenge the aim was to alter either or both the `Makefile` & `test.S` to make sure the bugs in the design are caught.
+In this challenge the aim was to alter either or both the `Makefile` & `rv32i.yaml` to make sure the bugs in the design are caught.
 As explained below I have altered only the `Makefile` to expose the bugs.

 ## Error screenshot